Bilogora

-Bilogora is geographically located between the rivers of Drava and Sava and is the source of smaller rivers Česma, Glogovnica and Ilova.
+Bilogora is geographically located between the rivers of Drava and Sava and is the source of the rivers Česma, Glogovnica and Ilova.
 Bilogora is considered to be the lowest mountainous region in Croatia, but is also the largest in terms of area.
 It serves as a drainage divide separating the drainage basins of the Sava and Drava rivers.

+Name

+In Hungarian the range is known as Bilo-hegység.

+The old name for today's Bilogora was Međurečka gora, meaning the mountain between rivers.The old name came from Bilogoras position dividing the Sava and Drava river basins.
+The actual origin of the modern name of Bilogora is disputed, however there are several assumptions and theories.